KIT-MBS/pyrexMD/pyrexMD/doc/sphinx/quick_guide/quick_guide.md

 .. image:: quick_guide/ContactMapDistances.png

-Additionally, it is also possible to analyze the contact distances vizualized as a contact map as well.
+Additionally, it is possible to analyze the contact distances within a contact map plot.

 GDT and LA Analyses
 ^^^^^^^^^^^^^^^^^^^

-The so-called Global Distance Test (GDT) is a method for structure evaluation comparable to the root-mean-square deviation (RMSD).
+The so-called Global Distance Test (GDT) is a method for structure evaluation similar to the root-mean-square deviation (RMSD).
 However, RMSD is a suboptimal measure of structural similarity as it strongly correlates with the largest displacement between mobile and target structure.
-This means if the mobile structure globally fits the target to a large extent and only one small segment is misaligned locally, the RMSD becomes disproportionately large.
-Analogously to the RMSD, the mobile structure is first aligned to the target structure.
-Then, the displacement distance of each residual Cα atom is calculated and compared with various cutoff thresholds to estimate how similar the two structures are.
-In a last step, percentages of residues with displacements below a considered threshold are used to calculate score values.
+If the mobile structure globally fits the target to a large extent and only one small segment is misaligned locally, the RMSD becomes disproportionately large.
+For the GDT, the mobile structure is first aligned to the target structure analogously to an RMSD analysis.
+To estimate how similar the two structures are, the displacement of each residual Cα atom is calculated and compared to various cutoffs.
+In a last step, percentages of residues with displacements below a considered threshold are used to calculate scores.
 The two most common scores are the total score (TS),

 .. math::